tony-albanese/ci-project-4/README.md

 As a user, I can only modify or delete my own entries so that others may not tamper with my recommendations.

-As a user, I can recieve feedback when I interact with the site so that I know if my actions are successful.
+As a user, I can receive feedback when I interact with the site so that I know if my actions are successful.

+As a user, I can see a list of books so that I can get inspiration as to what I want to read next.
+As a user, I can see a list of my liked books so that I can keep track of books I am really interested in.
+As a user, I can see a list of books that I have added so I can better manage the content I contribute.

 # UX Design